 Getting a urinary tract infection (UTI) once in your life is bad enough.
-It comes with a constant urge to pee, yet when you go to the bathroom, you can only squeeze out a little urine — and it burns like crazy.
+It comes with a constant urge to pee, yet when you go to the bathroom, you can only squeeze out a little urine — and boy does it burn.
 So having recurring UTIs?
 Just the thought might make you shudder.

 Video of the Day